Cars have been driving on UK roads for over 125 years, and understandably many aspects of motoring have changed in that time.

 4. Pulling the choke to start your car in cold weather

-Most modern cars have a fuel injection system alongside computerised monitoring of the fuel/air mix so they don’t need a choke.
+Pretty much every car made in the last few decades has a fuel injection system alongside computerised monitoring of the fuel/air mix, so they don’t need a choke.
 Where’s the fun in that?

 5. Using the 10-to-2 steering position